 There is no wrong router for a table.
 Over the years, I've seen all kinds of routers work just fine in tables: big ones, small ones, fixed-base and plunge models.
 That said, most serious woodworkers I know prefer fixed-base routers in tables.
 And everyone agrees that bigger is better; most pros use a 3-hp model.

 If you're in the market for a new router, consider a “combo kit” (one motor, a fixed base and a plunge base).
 That way, you can mount one base in the table and quickly transfer the motor to the other base for hand-held routing.
 Also consider a model that allows above-the-table height adjustment.
 By inserting a shaft through the tabletop, you can raise or lower the router.
 Very precise, very convenient.
 Craftsman, Milwaukee, Porter-Cable, Ridgid and Triton offer this option on some models.
-For more router buying advice, see Best Air Tools
+For more router-buying advice, see our review of Midsize Routers.

 I designed this router table for easy construction.
 It's mostly a matter of cutting the parts in the Cutting List and assembling them as shown in Figure A. But before you get started on the cabinet, think about the height of your table.
 I made mine 34-1/4 in. tall to match the height of my table saw.
 That way the router table can act as an outfeed support for the saw or vice versa.
 If you want to do the same, you may have to alter the height of the sides and back.